espoirMur/my-blog-gastby/source/_posts/2024-04-08-deploying-language-model-with-onnx-runtime-on-triton-inference-server.md

 Since the model is deployed as a REST API you can make inference requests to it using any client of your choice in any language

 .
-The inference server is very strict in terms of what it expects as input, and how to build it.
+The inference server is very strict in terms of what it expects as input, and how to interact with it.
 Fortunately, they have described different clients to use to build the inputs.

-For demonstration purposes, I will be using the Python HTTP client to make inference requests.
+For demonstration purposes, I will be using the Python HTTP client to make the inference requests.

-But nothing restricted you from using your language to make HTTP requests to the API.
+But nothing restricted you from using your language of choice to make HTTP requests to the API.